-XVPs are defined as requiring between 1 and 5 Msec of total observing time including long-duration observations of single targets or shorter duration observations of many targets to address major, key questions in current astrophysics.
+XVPs are defined as requiring between 1 and 5 Msec of total observing time including longduration observations of single targets or shorter duration observations of many targets to address major, key questions in current astrophysics.
 This category is open to all science topics and must be designated as an XVP by the PI.
 About 5 Msec of the observing time is reserved for X-ray Visionary Projects, subject to the submission of proposals of high scientific merit.
 Observations approved as part of an X-ray Visionary Project will have no proprietary time associated with them, and the data will be made public immediately.
 XVP projects will be allocated a maximum of 2 Msec of observing time on targets situated above 60° ecliptic latitude.
+Please note: if your science goals require observation(s) at specific times or in a specific cycle, the appropriate time constraints must be specified in the RPS forms.
+The published limits on constrained time in future cycles (Section 3.2.1.15) apply to XVPs as well as to other proposal categories.

-Proposers planning to submit an XVP should send a Notice of Intent to Propose, including the following information: title, PI name, estimated observing time, preliminary list of Co-Is, and short abstract, to the CXC helpdesk (cxchelp@head.cfa.harvard.edu) by 23 Jan 2012.
+Proposers planning to submit an XVP should send a Notice of Intent to Propose, including the following information: title, PI name, estimated observing time, preliminary list of Co-Is, and short abstract, to the CXC helpdesk (cxchelp@head.cfa.harvard.edu) by 22 Jan 2014.
 This information on proposals to be submitted will allow the CXC to plan a competent review with minimal conflicts of interest.